-LHC have designed a mixed-use residential and commercial scheme which centres on the restoration and re-use of listed Victorian factory buildings on Barnstaple riverside, with contemporary additions designed by the LHC’s architectural and landscape teams which respond to the industrial character and history of the site.
+A mixed-use residential and commercial scheme, for client Acorn Property Group & Wessex Investors, which centres on the restoration and re-use of Listed Victorian factory buildings on the banks of the River Taw in Barnstaple.
+The complex restoration of the original buildings, contemporary new-build extensions, new buildings and a major new area of public realm have all been designed by LHC Design’s architectural and landscape teams in response to the industrial character and fascinating history of the site.

 Commercial, Mixed Use

-A new contemporary landscape design will link together the wider regeneration area of Anchorwood Bank and Barnstaple town centre with a major new river facing public space.
-The public space will include hard and soft landscape elements with opportunities for pedestrians to move freely, connect with the Tarka cycle path or spend time using ground floor commercial uses and kiosks.
+A new, contemporary landscape design will link together this major new river facing public space with the wider regeneration area of Anchorwood Bank and Barnstaple Town Centre.
+The public realm will include hard and soft landscaping in a space where pedestrians can move freely, connect with the Tarka Trail cycle path or spend time enjoying the ground floor shopping opportunities.